captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Bye.
 ---
-If you're going to leave because I kissed you?
+If you’re going to leave because I kissed you?
 ---
-That's bullshit.
+That’s bullshit.
 ---
-And if you're leaving for some other reason?
+And if you’re leaving for some other reason?
 ---
-That's also bullshit.
+That’s also bullshit.
 ---
 I am a grown-ass adult.
 ---
 Okay.
 ---
-If you just don't want
+If you just don’t want
 ---
 to be responsible for me,
 ---
-then don't worry!
+then don’t worry!
 ---
-You're not responsible!
+You’re not responsible!
 ---
 I absolve you!
 ---
-And if you don't want to do
+And if you don’t want to do
 ---
 the things we were doing
 ---